 Saturdays 10:00AM-2:00PM, Help serve, leader activities, and connect with the residents at this Kensington nursing home run by the Little Sisters of the Poor.
 Students form relationships with residents through prayer, meals, and conversation.
 Time is spent aiding residents in various activities, serving lunch in a quasi-restaurant style, and chatting.

-Fellows Applications released
+Fellows Application released for Spring

 Tuesday, Nov 25th